dhardy/rfcs/text/0000-epochs.md

 ## The full mechanics

+**[minor change: terminology]**
 We'll wrap up with the full details of the mechanisms at play.

-- `rustc` will take a new flag, `--epoch`, which can specify the epoch to use.
-This flag will default to epoch 2015.
+- `rustc` will take a new flag, `--rust-version`, which can specify the major version to use.
+This flag will default to 1.0.
   - This flag should not affect the behavior of the core trait system or passes at the MIR level.
-- `Cargo.toml` can include an `epoch` value, which is used to pass to `rustc`.
+- `Cargo.toml` can include an `rust_version` value, which is used to pass to `rustc`.
-  - If left off, it will assume epoch 2015.
+  - If left off, it will assume version 1.0.
-- `cargo new` will produce a `Cargo.toml` with the latest `epoch` value, including preview epochs when applicable.
+- `cargo new` will produce a `Cargo.toml` with the latest major version, and minor 0.
+  Preview versions will not be used by default since these are not stable.
+  **[change: preview is not auto-selected]**

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

+**[change of message]**

 First and foremost, if we accept this RFC, we should publicize the plan widely, including on the main Rust blog, in a style simlar to [previous posts] about our release policy.
-This will require extremely careful messaging, to make clear that epochs are *not* about breaking Rust code, but instead about providing compatibility indefinitely while allowing for more forms of evolution than today.
+This will require extremely careful messaging, to make clear that previous major versions will remain available with full support, including linking crates using different major versions, thus not risking division of the Rust ecosystem.

 In addition, the book should talk about the basics from a user perspective,
 including:

 - The fact that, if you do nothing, your code should continue to compile (with minimum hassle) when upgrading the compiler.
-- If you resolve deprecations as they occur, moving to a new epoch should also require minimum hassle.
+- If you resolve deprecations as they occur, moving to a new major version should also require minimum hassle.
-- Best practices about upgrading epochs (TBD).
+- Best practices about upgrading major versions (TBD).

 [previous posts]: https://blog.rust-lang.org/2014/10/30/Stability.html

 # Drawbacks
 [drawbacks]: #drawbacks

+**[minor change: terminology]**

 There are several drawbacks to this proposal: